DBRetina/DBRetina/docs/docs/installation.md

 ## System requirements

-The current version of DBRetina is compatible exclusively with `x86_64` architecture systems running Linux and Python versions 3.8 to 3.11.
-In the future we will support conda installations and Docker.
+The current version of DBRetina targets `x86_64` Linux and requires **Python 3.11 or newer** (3.12 recommended; prebuilt wheels are published for CPython 3.12 and 3.13).
+Docker support is planned.

 ## Installation